hannsadrian/CosmicSail/README.md

 but therefore I would need an additional battery as well as a charger.

 **Sensors**<br>
-I plan to use a Neo6m GPS module and a QMC5883L compass sensor for extended data and the autopilot.<br>
+I plan to use a Neo6m GPS module and a QMC5883L compass sensor for extended metadata and the autopilot.<br>
 Speaking of autopilot: I have not yet determined which wind speed and direction sensor to use, when it comes to autopilot sailing.